w23/obs-kmsgrab/README.md

 ninja install
 ```

-`linux-kmsgrab-send` binary needs `CAP_SYS_ADMIN` in order to be able to grab any screen contents using libdrm.
-There's no way around that unfortunately, as the ability to grab any output from any user has serious security implications.
+By default this plugin will use Polkit's `pkexec` to run the `linux-kmsgrab-send` helper utility with elevated privileges (i.e. as root).
+This is required in order to be able to grab screens using kms/libdrm API, as we completely sidestep X11/Wayland management of current drm context.
+When OBS starts you'll be presented with polkit screen asking for root password, and then you'll be asked again when configuring the capture module.

+If you don't have Polkit set up, you need to compile this plugin with `-DENABLE_POLKIT=NO` cmake flag and entitle the `linux-kmsgrab-send` binary with `CAP_SYS_ADMIN` capability flag manually, like this:
 ```
 sudo setcap cap_sys_admin+ep "$CMAKE_PREFIX_PATH/lib64/obs-plugins/linux-kmsgrab-send"
 ```
+Note that this has serious system-wide security implications: just having this `linux-kmsgrab-send` binary lying around with caps set will make it possible for anyone having local user on your machine to grab any of your screens.
+Decide for yourself whether that's a concerning threat model for your situation.

 ## Known issues
 - there's no way to specify grabbing device (in cause you have more than one GPU), it will just use the first available
 - no sync whatsoever, known to rarily cause weird capture glitches (dirty regions missing for a few seconds)
 - no resolution/framebuffer following -- may break if output resolution changes
 - may conflict with some x11 compositors and wayland impls
-- currently just having this `linux-kmsgrab-send` binary lying around with caps set will make it possible for anyone having local user on your machine to grab any of your screens.
-Decide for yourself whether that's a concerning threat model for your situation.